BioInfo/SP500/contributing.md

 ## Code of Conduct

 By participating in this project, you agree to abide by our [Code of Conduct](link-to-code-of-conduct).
-Please report unacceptable behavior to [email address].
+Please report unacceptable behavior.

 ## Questions?